Horseback Riding with Malibu Riders

 The Malibu Riders website recommends The Old Place as a nearby fantastic restaurant.
 Had I known about it, I would have gone there.
 Next to The Old Place is a winery called Cornell Winery.
 Both of these places seem like a great way to end a ride.

-Another option is the amazing Malibu Café at Calamigos ranch, but that requires reservations.
+Another option is the amazing Malibu Café at Calamigos Ranch, but that requires reservations.
 I’ll be writing about this place in the future, but here’s a photo:

 Malibu Cafe